Structural Causal Models Reveal Confounder Bias in Linear Program Modelling: Background and Related Work

-{\bf Mathematical Programming.} Selecting the best candidate from some given set with regard to some criterion is a general description of MPs (or optimization), which arguably lies at the core of machine learning and many applications in science and engineering.
-Classification, e.g, can be considered as a special instance of mathematical programming.
-An important optimization family are LPs that are concerned with the optimization of an objective function and constraints that are linear in the respective optimization variables.
+Selecting the best candidate from some given set with regard to some criterion (or objective) is a general description of MPs (or just `optimization'), which arguably lies at the core of machine learning and many applications in science and engineering since we are in search of models and solution that are somehow the `best.'
+Classification, e.g, can be considered as a special instance of mathematical programming, where the optimum is reached when the model is able to provide the correct label each time it is being queried.
+An important (if not, the most important and fundamental) optimization family are LPs that are concerned with the optimization of an objective function and constraints that are \emph{linear} in the respective optimization variables.
 LPs are being applied widely in the real world, e.g., energy systems \citep{schaber2012transmission}.
-More formally, the optimal solution of an LP is given by where $\inner{\mathbf{a},\mathbf{b}}:= \mathbf{a}\tran\mathbf{b} = \sum_i a_ib_i \in\mathbb{R}$ is the inner product (dot product), $\mathbf{w}\in \mathbb{R}^n$ is called the weight/cost vector, $\mathbf{A}\in \mathbb{R}^{m\times n},\mathbf{b}\in \mathbb{R}^m$ are the constraint matrix and vector respectively, and finally $\mathcal{P}_{\mathbf{A},\mathbf{b}}$ is the solution polytope (or feasible region) i.e., the convex subset of state space $\mathbf{X}$ s.t.\ each $\mathbf{x}$ satisfies the constraints.
+More formally, the optimal solution of an LP is given by where $\inner{\mathbf{a},\mathbf{b}}:= \mathbf{a}\tran\mathbf{b} = \sum_i a_ib_i \in\mathbb{R}$ is the inner product (dot product), $\mathbf{w}\in \mathbb{R}^n$ is called the weight/cost vector, $\mathbf{A}\in \mathbb{R}^{m\times n},\mathbf{b}\in \mathbb{R}^m$ are the constraint matrix and vector respectively, and finally $\mathcal{P}_{\mathbf{A},\mathbf{b}}$ is the solution polytope (or feasible region) i.e., the convex subset of state space $\mathbf{X}$ such that each $\mathbf{x}$ satisfies the constraints.
 Formally, $\mathcal{P}_{\mathbf{A},\mathbf{b}}:=\{\mathbf{x} | \mathbf{Ax} \leq \mathbf{b} \text{ and } \mathbf{x} \geq \mathbf{0}\}\subset \mathbb{R}^n$ (if clear from context, we abbreviate to $\mathcal{P}$).
-Table \ref{tab:lp} presents two classical problems that can be expressed as linear programs: the Linear Assignment Problem (LA) and the Shortest Path Problem (SP).
-Both problems formulate the optimization variable $\mathbf{x}\in \mathbb{R}^n$ with either $n=|A\times B|$ or $n=|E|$ to be a selector, that is, being worker-job matches for the LA problem and edges part of the selected shortest path for the SP problem respectively.
-Although the original formulation of the LA and SP problems are actually integer LP formulations, which are generally known to be NP-complete opposed to the less restrictive regular LPs, both problems can be solved in polynomial time.
-However, extensions of regular SP like the Travelling Salesman or the Canadian Traveller problems are known to be NP- and PSPACE-complete respectively.
+Table \ref{tab:lp} presents two classical problems that can be expressed as linear programs: the \emph{Linear Assignment} Problem (LA) and the \emph{Shortest Path} Problem (SP).
+Both problems formulate the optimization variable $\mathbf{x}\in \mathbb{R}^n$ with either $n=|A\times B|$ or $n=|E|$ to be a selector/indicator variable.
+That is, for LA we have the respective dimensions to mean matches between different worker and tasks, whereas for SP they denote the edges that are part of the fianl, selected path that should end up being the shortest path in the network.
+Although the original formulation of the LA and SP problems are actually \emph{integer} LP formulations, which are generally known to be NP-complete opposed to the less restrictive regular LPs since they require the solutions to be integers and not some arbitrary real number, both problems can still be solved in \emph{polynomial} time.
+However, extensions of regular SP like the Travelling Salesman or the Canadian Traveller problems are known to be NP- and PSPACE-complete respectively without any such benefits as LA/SP beg to offer.